Dr. David Merwine

 Do you want to be an optometrist?
 Care for people's eyes and make sure they're seeing properly?
 If so, you'll need to earn a doctor of optometry degree.
 We can help you reach your goal.

 You can complete your pre-optometry requirements on our campus.
-Then, you can go to any optometry school in the country.
-However, we have an agreement with the Pennsylvania College of Optometry at Salus University.
-The optometry school will admit our students if they have successfully completed the necessary courses and satisfied the optometry college’s other admissions requirements.
+We have an agreement with the Pennsylvania College of Optometry at Salus University.
+The optometry school will admit our students if they have successfully completed the necessary courses and satisfied the optometry college's other admissions requirements.